 Keywords are words or phrases that internet searchers enter on search engines like Google to search for information on certain topics.
 These searches are called search queries.

-Keywords should appear prominently on your website and should also be embedded in the website’s source code.
+Keywords should appear prominently on your website and should also be embedded in the website’s metadata.

-When searching for a proper keyword the question should be asked “what search term do you desire people to find you for?”
+When searching for a proper keyword the question should be asked “what search term do you want people to find you for?”